PicoCreator/Not-DnD-5thSRD/docs/gamemaster_rules/magic_items/bracers_of_archery.md

 Name: Bracers of Archery
 Type: Item

 # Bracers of Archery
-_A wondrous item of uncommon rarity, requiring attunement_
+_Wondrous item, uncommon (requires attunement)_

-When donning these bracers, the wearer is granted a mastery of the longbow and shortbow, and a +2 bonus to damage rolls when firing arrows from such weapons.
+When wearing these bracers, you shall be proficient with the longbow and shortbow, and you shall gain a +2 bonus to damage rolls on ranged attacks made with such weapons.